keystonejs/keystone-classic/docs/guides/setting-up/installation.md

 ## Introduction

 If you want to jump right in to a working keystone codebase, check out our [getting started guide](/guides/getting-started), which walks you through using our generator to get a keystone codebase up and running quickly.
-This tutorial will give you a deeper understanding of how keystone works so you can customise it to your needs.
+This tutorial will walk you through setting up a project, looking at what the core parts of keystone are and how to set them up.

 This guide assumes you are familiar with using npm to install packages, and javascript as a language.